 Even after you've insulated your door, it's important to keep an eye on things.
 Weatherstripping and caulk can wear down over time, especially if your door gets heavy use.
 Make it a habit to check for drafts at least once a year and replace materials as needed.

 If your current door is beyond repair or is simply not energy-efficient, it may be time for a new door installation.
-Modern doors come with built-in insulation and are designed to prevent drafts.
+Modern doors come with built-in insulation for doors and are designed to prevent drafts.
 Look for doors with energy-efficient ratings to save on your heating and cooling costs.

 Here's why insulating your exterior door is worth the effort: